-The purpose of this study is to shed more light on the microfoundations of household debt behavior.
-Cross-country comparisons based on microdata indicate considerable heterogeneity in how households in different countries use debt.
-For example, Bover et al. (2016, p.71) report that "nearly half of all Dutch households hold secured debt, while only one in ten Italian households do.
-Debt-to-income ratios of Austrian debtholders are three times smaller than those of Dutch households."
-Moreover, the level of indebtedness of households has increased markedly in the past two decades.
-Understanding how households use debt is important for understanding macroeconomic dynamics.
+The purpose of this study is to shed more light on the microfoundations of household debt behavior, including the fact that the level of indebtedness of households has increased markedly in the past two decades in Sweden and in other countries.
+Understanding how households use debt is also important for understanding macroeconomic dynamics.
 A standard starting point for economic analysis of household debt is a life-cycle/permanent income model in which debt is used to smooth consumption over the life cycle.
-However, this model and its extensions, which include other motives to save, have not been able to explain the many findings we observe in the data.
+However, this model and its extensions, which include other motives to save, have not been able to explain many of the findings we observe in the data.

 Our hypothesis is that, in addition to standard microfoundations, interpersonal differences in debt attitude may play a role in how households use debt.
-Specifically, debt behavior may also reflect a learned affective response that makes some individuals less inclined to take on debt.6 By affective we mean a response to an object (debt) that reflects how the respondents feels about that object.
+Specifically, debt behavior may also reflect a learned affective response that makes some individuals less inclined to take on debt.
+By affective we mean a response to an object (debt) that reflects how the respondents feels about that object.
 To dislike or be uncomfortable with something are examples of negative affective responses.
 In other words, individuals may have different attitudes toward debt, with some having a more negative attitude.
-Keep in mind that in many languages, the words for "debt" are often synonymous with "sin" or "guilt," and several religions, including Christianity and Islam, have condemned interest on loans (Graeber, 2013).
+Keep in mind that in many languages, the words for "debt" are often synonymous with "sin" or "guilt," and several religions, including Christianity and Islam, have condemned interest on loans (Graeber, 2011).
+Moreover, there is a stigma associated with defaulting on debt or declaring bankruptcy.
+Even practitioners and personal finance books often recommend people to carry no debt or stay clear of debt.